Victor Ashe: Ambassador to Poland

 One of the issues Ashe engaged in when he was appointed ambassador to Poland was the difficulty Poles have getting work and tourist visas for the United States.
 After Ashe met with President George W. Bush and Polish President Aleksander Kwaśniewski in Washington in 2005, Bush suggested that the visa rejection rate for Poles be lowered.

 Ashe has also noted that Poland has a growing economy that offers many opportunities for US businesses.
 He is interested in having his own area of Knoxville and East Tennessee take advantage of such opportunities, and in 2005 advised a group of 16 Knoxville-area businesses to put together a trade mission to Poland.

 On March 16, 2009 he was honoured by President of Poland Lech Kaczyński with Commander's Cross with Star of the Order of Merit of the Republic of Poland, for his contribution to Polish-American cooperation.
 He was decorated on September 25, 2009 by Mariusz Handzlik, undersecretary of state in President's Office.

-Broadcasting Board of Governors
+Board memberships

+Ashe was appointed as a member of the Board of Directors of the Corporation for National and Community Service in 1996, and he served until 2000.

 Ashe serves on the Broadcasting Board of Governors, the body which supervises the federal agencies which broadcast to foreign countries.
 In a 2013 report by the Office of Inspector General, Ashe was criticized as a board member "whose tactics and personal attacks on colleagues and staff have created an unprofessional and unproductive atmosphere".
 Ashe was not directly named, but referred to as a "former mayor," a description which fits only him.
 Ashe called the report "unwarranted, unfair and factually incorrect" and in his defense pointed to his support from labor.